Confidence Starts with You

 Change your self-talk – You can be your greatest fan or your worst enemy.
 What you say to yourself matters because it impacts your emotions, body language, and performance.
 Make sure your inner dialogue is positive.

 Mental Rehearsal – Visualizing what you are trying to do is key to being confident and successful.
 Make it real, make it vivid by using all of your senses, and repeat it over and over.

 If you base your confidence on your preparation, positive self-talk, mental rehearsal, and past performance, you’ll have a confidence that is strong and sustainable.
-One bad shot or one bad round won’t affect it.
-You’ll be the most confident player on the course.
+One bad shot or one bad play won’t affect it.
+You’ll be the most confident player in the place.